“In the beginning” the serpent sold Eve the apple. You can say she bought it wholesale and retailed it to Adam.

 It’s not surprising that most people smile in their social media profile picture.
 A nice smile makes people want to connect with you.

 You should also smile on pictures you upload on your website.

-When you visit the about us page of Elville and Associates, a Maryland law firm that specializes in estate planning, special needs planning, asset protection, and elder law, you’ll see that their attorneys smile in the profile headshots.
+When you visit the about us page of Nicholas A. Parr, Maryland lawyer that specializes in personal injury, car accident, and DUI, you’ll see that he smile in his picture.

 10. Great salespeople ask for the sale at the right times